Thamaasha

 Thamaasha is a 2019 Indian Malayalam-language film written and directed by Ashraf Hamza and produced by Sameer Thahir, Shyju Khalid, Lijo Jose Pellissery and Chemban Vinod Jose.The film stars Vinay Forrt, Chinnu Chandni, Divya Prabha and Grace Antony.
 The music was composed by Rex Vijayan and Shahabaz Aman.
 The film released in theaters on 5 June 2019.
-The movie is an official remake of the 2017 Kannada movie Ondu Motteya Kathe.
+It is an official remake of the 2017 Kannada movie Ondu Motteya Kathe.